muhamadgibran16/Bangkit-Capstone-Project/Readme.md

 kapt 'androidx.room:room-compiler:2.4.2'
 ```
 Retrofit
-For province and city data, the CC team provided me with endpoints, so I used Retrofit as the REST client.
+For province, city, and donor data, the CC team provided me with endpoints, so I used Retrofit as the REST client.
 Additionally, we use an API to send the email address to get an OTP code and to send the ID card image for verification.
 ```
 implementation 'com.squareup.retrofit2:retrofit:2.9.0'
 implementation "com.squareup.retrofit2:converter-gson:2.9.0"
+implementation 'com.squareup.okhttp3:logging-interceptor:5.0.0-alpha.11'
-implementation "com.squareup.okhttp3:logging-interceptor:4.9.0"
+implementation 'com.google.code.gson:gson:2.9.0'
 ```
 Loader
 I used this dependency to show animation loading.